staciehoffmeister/one-click-hugo-cms-8f283/site/content/post/Lapses-in-Client-Experience-are-a-$46-Trillion-Risk/index.md

 image: /img/trillion-risk.jpg
 category: "Operationalizing the Client Experience"
 ---
-In my experience, I've seen situations where one advisor is a "natural" at building rapport with families.
+I’ve seen situations where one advisor is a “natural” at building rapport with families.
 That’s great for that advisor, but it’s a risk for the practice.
-If your next-gen and woman-friendly experience depends on one person's personality, this may not be a sustainable strategy.
-To capture the $46 trillion<sup>1</sup> flowing to Millennials over the next 25 years, the experience must be systematized.
+If your next-gen and woman-friendly experience depends on personality, this may not be a sustainable strategy.
+To capture the $46 trillion flowing to Millennials and $40 trillion to widows over the next 25 years<sup>1</sup>, the experience must be systematized.

 Consistency is the key.
 This emerging investor evaluates their advisor connection continuously.
 Consider full systemization, from meeting schedules to the inclusion of beneficiaries.
 Only 37%-39%<sup>2</sup> of clients feel prepared for wealth transfers: that gap is your operational opportunity.

-A "Standard of Care Audit" is critical to business integrity.
-By standardizing proactive communication such as including daughters in financial reviews - you future-proof your practice against asset erosion.
+A “Standard of Care Audit” is critical to business integrity.
+By standardizing proactive communication (such as including daughters in financial reviews) you future-proof your practice against asset erosion.

 **Engagement Question:** If a client's heir called your front desk today, would they be treated as a future principal or as a stranger?